 One thing about the BGE is that can be tricky to get the hang of temperature control; getting used to it may make you feel like you are learning to cook all over again.
 It was worth the effort, though.
 One early food to master is beef kebabs.
 These kebabs are tender and flavorful and come out beautifully on the Big Green Egg.

 - 2 pounds beef sirloin or tenderloin, cut into 1-inch cubes

 - 1 teaspoon cumin

 - 1 teaspoon garlic, minced

-24 hours prior to grilling, prepare marinade by combining olive oil, vinegar, coriander, garlic, cumin and paprika.
+Twenty four hours prior to grilling, prepare marinade by combining olive oil, vinegar, coriander, garlic, cumin, and paprika.
 Pour marinade into freezer bag and add beef cubes.
 Allow to marinate in the refrigerator until ready to grill.